More App Info

 by Twitter, Inc.

-We all know at least half of the "college experience" is social-orientated, and with Twitter for iPad, you'll never be out of with your tweeting friends while on-the-go.
-However, there is an academic side to Twitter, too.
-Follow some interesting accounts (and lecturers, for that matter), and suddenly your news feed will be better stocked than the British Library.
-Thankfully, Twitter for iPad is a free application - so there's no need to waste valuable book money on the app.
+We all know a good portion of the college experience is socially oriented, and with Twitter for iPad you'll always be in the loop.
+However, there is an academic side to Twitter.
+If you follow some interesting accounts and lecturers, your news feed will be better stocked with what you need to enrich your academic experience.
+Twitter for iPad is a free application so there's no need to waste valuable book money on the app.

 iBooks

-Apple's iBooks application grants users a e-book reader, and access to an e-book marketplace (the iBooks Store).
-If you're an English major, you'll be interested to know that the iBooks Store features the Project Gutenberg catalogue - an immense collection of free e-books (mainly classics).
-So, if you're studying Jane Austen in semester one, worry not; in the iBooks Store, you can get every one of her novels for free.
+Apple's iBooks application grants users a e-book reader and access to an e-book marketplace.
+If you're an English major, you'll be interested to know that the iBooks Store features the Project Gutenberg catalogue - an immense collection of free e-books.
 Additionally, users can highlight text viewed in iBooks, which includes PDF files.
-It's also possible to search for a word's meaning, and further occurrences of the word.
-Users can also bookmark passages in the text, and make notes throughout. iBooks is definitely worth downloading.
+It's also possible to search for a word's meaning and further occurrences of the word.
+Users can also bookmark passages in the text and make notes throughout. iBooks is definitely worth downloading.
 The application is free, so be sure to check it out in the App Store.

 iAnnotate PDF

-iAnnotate PDF takes PDF annotating to the next level.
-While iBooks offers an e-book and PDF highlight tool, iAnnotate grants users a variety of different colored highlighting tools - allowing you to fully dissect a text using this powerful application.
-If you often have to interact with PDFs at college, you can save paper (and time) by viewing and annotating them on your iPad.
+The app iAnnotate PDF takes PDF annotating to the next level.
+While iBooks offers an e-book and PDF highlight tool, iAnnotate grants users a variety of different colored highlighting tools, allowing you to fully dissect a text.
+If you often have to interact with PDFs at college, you can save paper and time by viewing and annotating them on your iPad.

 iStudiez Pro

-iStudiez Pro is a task manager specifically catered towards college education.
+The task manager iStudiez Pro is specifically catered towards college education.
 Using the app, it's possible to create timetables, assignments, and a variety of reminders that can help you pass the year.
-Furthermore, iStudiez Pro is a universal application, meaning it'll work on your iPhone and iPod touch, as well as on your iPad.
-If ToDo is too vague for you, check out iStudiez Pro; a GTD app that specifically targets college students.
+Furthermore, iStudiez Pro is a universal application, meaning it'll work on your iPhone and iPod touch as well as on your iPad.